 If you want to take your breath work to the next level then breathe in for four seconds and exhale for eight.
 The slower exhale forces you to relax.
 Shallow breathing may be a symptom of stress, but altering the breath can be a cause of calmness.

 These 5 techniques are for calming yourself anywhere and anytime.
+Here is 5 more powerful spiritual healing tips.
 Even if you’re outside, you can send a hasty text to yourself and still receive the therapeutic benefits of writing.
 Hopefully, you’ll find something that works for you.

 Here’s a final quote from Seneca: “Memory brings back the agony of fear while foresight brings it on prematurely.
 No one confines his unhappiness to the present.”